panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 `heroes.concat(villains)` as well as `[].concat(heros, villains)` return a new array where `heros` and `villains` arrays are merged.

-The concat method accepts many arrays as arguments, thus you can merge 2 or more arrays at once:
+The concat method accepts multiple arrays as arguments, thus you can merge 2 or more arrays at once:

 ```javascript
 const mergeResult = [].concat(array1, array2, array3, arrayN);